 Varicose Veins or Spider Veins: What are they?

 In the human body, veins are important blood vessels that are responsible for providing a pathway for the blood to travel throughout the whole body and returning it to the heart for recycling.

 Most veins are equipped with special one-way valves to prevent the backflow of blood, but under certain circumstances, some valves get weakened, especially those in the leg area which have to do the most work.
 As a result, the blood flows back and collects in between two valves.
 The vein walls are strained in a condition called venous insufficiency.

 Venous insufficiency results in the affected veins becoming enlarged and twisted out of shape.
 As veins are located closer to the skin’s surface, they are manifested as bumps and purplish marks called varicose veins.
 The smaller veins often have the appearance of a spider web and are called spider veins.
 Age, heredity, long hours of standing, weight gain, and hormone imbalances are all responsible for this problem.

 Treatment with Transilluminated Sclerotherapy

-The first and foremost prerequisite to this treatment is the ability of the practitioner to locate the source – the vein that is supplying blood to the spider veins.
+For a successful spider vein treatment, the first and foremost prerequisite is the ability of the vein doctor to locate the source – the vein that is supplying blood to the spider veins.
 If it is not correctly identified, there can be a series of unnecessary complications.
-Transilluminated sclerotherapy eliminates these risks by utilizing an intense external light source to reveal the problematic veins.
+Transilluminated sclerotherapy eliminates these risks by utilizing an intense external light source to reveal the problematic feeder veins.

 Treating varicose veins should only be done with a skilled vein specialist.
-If you’re interested in learning more about the treatment, contact our office to schedule a consultation with Dr. Raffi Dishakjian today.
+If you’re interested in learning more about the treatment, contact our vein center to schedule a consultation with Dr. Raffi Dishakjian today.